 In addition, Nahid is the founder of the campaign, “Stand up For Unity” which promotes unity through diversity.
 The campaign travels around the world raising awareness by gaining endorsements from renowned figures including His Holiness Dalai Lama and others.
 Its’ recent activities include the “Stand Up For Unity Masks” – community project (2020) during the early phases of COVID-19, empowerment through mental training in sports, and NFT exhibitions.

-Nahid actively supports and provides consultations to several international foundations.
-She is an active member of UNICEF Germany’s National Committee and she is the founder and chairwoman of Hope Foundation for Women and Children of Afghanistan (2007).
-Nahid consults and builds empowerment & sustainability programs/seminars for international institutions, which she offers in four languages: English, French, German, and Dari.
+Furthermore, Nahid actively supports and provides consultations to several international foundations.
+She is an active member of UNICEF Germany’s National Committee and she is the founder and chairwoman of Hope Foundation for Women and Children of Afghanistan (active since 2007).
+Another area of her expertise: Nahid consults and builds empowerment & sustainability programs/seminars for international institutions, which she offers in four languages: English, French, German, and Dari.

 Presently, Shahalimi works with high-ranking officials and steering committees for Afghan Women Defenders, curates NFT exhibition series in the Metaverses, and recently authored a bestseller entitled Wir Sind Noch Da!
 The book was originally published in German in November 2021 by Elisabeth Sandmann Verlag.
 This book includes first-hand accounts written by courageous Afghan women experts following the fall of Kabul (August 2021).
 Penguin Random House is to publish the book one year after the withdrawal of US-led forces from Afghanistan.